-We call her "Mama Africa".
-Why?
-Because, she was a mother and a friend.
-She united the entire continent of Africa through music, and introduced African music to the rest of the world.
+We used to call her "Mama Africa" because she was more than a mother and a friend.
+She united the entire continent of Africa through music and introduced African music to the rest of the world.
 She had the voice of an angel and sang the beautiful melodies of Africa with pride and dignity.
 She was never carried away by money and she was never carried away by fame.

 "I always wanted to leave home.
 I never knew they were going to stop me from coming back.
 Maybe, if I knew, I never would have left.
 It is kind of painful to be away from everything that you've ever known.
 Nobody will know the pain of exile until you are in exile.
 No matter where you go, there are times when people show you kindness and love, and there are times when they make you know that you are with them but not of them.
 That's when it hurts".

 Miriam Makeba spent her early days as an infant in jail for a crime she knew nothing about.
-Miriam had to spent the first 6 months of her life in jail.
+Miriam had to spend the first 6 months of her life in jail.
 Why?
-Because, her beloved mother, Nomi Christina Jele (a herbalist /traditional healer), was caught selling umqombothi (a homemade African beer brewed from malt and cornmeal) and was sentenced to jail just 2 weeks after poor Miriam was born.
+Because, her beloved mother, Nomi Christina Jele (a herbalist /traditional healer), was arrested by the then Apartheid South African police for selling umqombothi (a homemade African beer brewed from malt and cornmeal) and was sentenced to jail just 2 weeks after poor Miriam was born.
 Miriam Makeba's father, Caswell Mpambane Makeba, a Xhosa working-class man, passed away when Miriam was just 6 years old.
 Christina continued to labor even harder so as to cater for young Miriam and her 5 siblings.
-We call her "Mama Africa" because, to many of us back home and abroad, she was a great queen.
-We call her Mama Africa because she had the voice of the mother sunbird.
+We call her "Mama Africa" because, to many of us back home and abroad, Miriam Makeba was a great survivor.

-Miriam Makeba wasn't just a great singer, she was also a freedom fighter and a major peace figure who spoke against injustice wherever and whenever possible.
-Because of her fighting spirit and outspokenness, the then Apartheid South African government, cancelled Miriam Makeba's passport to prevent her from returning to South Africa her homeland from her overseas travels in 1960.
+Miriam Makeba wasn't just a great singer, she was also a freedom fighter and a major peace icon who spoke against injustice wherever and whenever possible.
+Because of her fighting spirit and outspokenness, the then Apartheid South African government cancelled Miriam Makeba's passport to prevent her from returning to South Africa her homeland (from her overseas travels) in 1960.
 Miriam Makeba was able to return home after the release of Nelson Mandela in 1990.